July 4 2022

 Malnutrition is the greatest threat to children under the age of five in India.
 Food systems have neglected children in need, especially in the northern states of Bihar and Jharkhand where we work.
 The lack of dietary diversity and balanced nutrient intake has serious consequences: stunted growth, low immunity, morbidity and various deficiencies.
 Malnutrition not only threatens a child’s survival, but also severely hinders his or her physical growth and cognitive development, affecting every stage of life.

 The National Family Health Survey reflects the abysmally low nutritional status in the states of Bihar and Jharkhand.
-Malnutrition is retrograde in the sense that it is almost irreversible in children and transcends the stages of adolescence and adulthood.
-The severe lack of nutrition is also the cause of high mortality and morbidity in these two states where Karuna-Shechen intervenes.
+Malnutrition in childhood can have long lasting consequences that continue into adolescence and adulthood.
+The severe lack of nutrition is also the cause of high mortality and morbidity in these two states , which Karuna-Shechen is working to ameliorate.

 Since the early 2000s, the state of Bihar has been experiencing a major water crisis.The main reasons for this situation are lack of rainfall, a damaged infrastructure system, excessive and crop-irrigation, and a lack of public programs.
 In Jharkhand, due to the geographical configuration, about one-third of the surface water and groundwater flows out of the state, which is responsible for 38% of the region’s drought.
 As a result, in both states, at the height of the dry season (November through February), wells and water supplies dry up, particularly due to climate change.
 Artificial recharge to meet urban demand has become a common practice, but one that is costly and not sustainable.